Unity-Technologies/ml-agents/docs/Basic-Guide.md

 You can press Ctrl+C to stop the training, and your trained model will be at `models/<run-identifier>/editor_<academy_name>_<run-identifier>.bytes` where `<academy_name>` is the name of the Academy GameObject in the current scene.
-(Note: There is a known bug on Windows that causes the saving of the model to fail when you early terminate the training, it's recommended to wait until Step has reached the max_steps parameter you set in trainer_config.yaml) This file corresponds to your model's latest checkpoint.
+(**Note:** There is a known bug on Windows that causes the saving of the model to fail when you early terminate the training, it's recommended to wait until Step has reached the max_steps parameter you set in trainer_config.yaml.)
+This file corresponds to your model's latest checkpoint.
 You can now embed this trained model into your Learning Brain by following the steps below, which is similar to the steps described